ethanholwey/Grafana-LLM-Summarizer/README.md

 A Docker container image is packaged with a Python environment, necessary OpenAI libraries, and our script that builds the API with FastAPI and UviCorn.

 An environment variable `API_KEY` has been defined in our Docker container image.
-The following command can be executed to deploy the docker container provided the image is present:
+An example `docker-compose` file can be found below:

 ```
-docker run -d -e API_KEY=OPENAI_API_KEY_HERE -p 8000:8000 ai-agent --restart unless-stopped
+services:
+  grafana-llm:
+    image: grafana-llm
+    container_name: grafana-llm
+    restart: unless-stopped
+    environment:
+      - API_KEY=INSERT_API_KEY_HERE
+    ports:
+      - "8000:8000"
+    volumes:
+      - ./logs:/app/logs/

 ```

+Within the local `logs` directory that this container is deployed in, the LLM will summarize any log files present within this folder.

 This command deploys the API agent in the background on port 8000.